ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/about-page.md

 ...
 ```

-This will allow us to read the `package.json` file and get some important informtion from it:
+This will allow us to read the `package.json` file and get some important informtion from it which we can then return via our `setup()` function.
+Note that there is no reason for this data to be reactive.

 ```html
 <template>